HOW THE SSA EVALUATES PAIN

 In Hardman v.
 Barnhart, 362 F.3d 676, 679-80 (10th Cir.
 2004), for example, the Tenth Circuit rejected the ALJ’s pain analysis as boilerplate language.
 The Court said he made no attempt to link factors to evidence, in a case where the claimant complained of pain and sought treatment.

-It must also be consistent with the evidence and be clearly articulated so the individual and any subsequent reviewer can assess how the adjudicator evaluated the individual’s symptoms.”
+It must also be consistent with the evidence and be clearly articulated so the individual and any subsequent reader can assess how the judge evaluated the individual’s symptoms.
 SSR 16-3P, 2016 WL 1119029, at *9.
 If the ALJ does not sufficiently articulate his reasoning, the reviewing court cannot conduct a meaningful review of the pain assessment.

 OUR LAWYERS CAN HELP YOU WIN YOUR SSD CASE

 If you have debilitating pain, then you can’t work.
 No one can concentrate when pain distracts them from work tasks.
-Even getting through an eight hour day at work when you experience severe pain is intolerable.
+Even getting through an eight hour day at work when you experience severe pain is impossible.
 We understand what it is like to suffer chronic pain.
 At our law firm, it is our job to help the SSA evaluate your pain.
-Contact our office for a free review of your case and we will guide you through the five step SSA review process.
+Contact our office for a free review of your case.
+We will guide you through the five step SSA review process.

 We can’t guarantee that it will be an easy or short process.
 Many people become upset while waiting for the SSA to make a decision or provide a hearing date.
 However, there is very little we can do to make the process go any faster.